Whitney Houston: 1987–1989: Whitney

-In June 1987, Houston's second album, Whitney, was released.
+Houston's second album, Whitney, was released in June 1987.
 Mostly produced by Narada Michael Walden, critics complained that the material was too similar to her previous album.
 Rolling Stone said, "the narrow channel through which this talent has been directed is frustrating".
 Regardless of mixed reviews, the album enjoyed commercial success.
 On June 27, Houston became the first woman in music history to debut at number one on the Billboard 200 with the album.
 Houston was also the first artist ever to enter number one in the US and UK simultaneously, while also reaching number one in every country it charted.
 The album stayed at number one on the Billboard 200 for its first eleven weeks and is one of five albums to spend their first ten weeks or more at number one on the chart.

-The album's first single, "I Wanna Dance with Somebody (Who Loves Me)", was a massive hit worldwide, peaking at number one on the Billboard Hot 100 and topping the charts in 17 countries, including Australia, West Germany and the UK.
+The album's first single, "I Wanna Dance with Somebody (Who Loves Me)", was a global hit, selling over 18 million copies worldwide.
+It also became the best-selling single of the 1980's by a female artist and remains one of the best-selling singles of all time.
+The song peaked at number one on the Billboard Hot 100 and topped the charts in 17 countries, including Australia, West Germany and the UK.
 Three more singles from the album — "Didn't We Almost Have It All", "So Emotional" and "Where Do Broken Hearts Go" — reached number one on the Hot 100 within a six-month stretch.
-Following the latter's peak on April 23, 1988, Houston became the first artist to produce seven consecutive number one hits on the Hot 100, breaking a record of six, held by The Beatles and the Bee Gees.
-Houston remains the only artist to ever accomplish this feat as of 2025.
+On April 23, 1988, Houston became the only artist in history to achieve seven consecutive number-one singles on the Billboard Hot 100 with "Where Do Broken Hearts Go", breaking the previous record of six held by the Beatles and the Bee Gees.
 Houston also broke an all-time record for most number ones recorded by a solo female artist at the time and broke her own record by producing four number one singles off the same album.
 When the fifth single, "Love Will Save the Day", peaked at number nine on the chart, Houston joined a small list of artists to have more than five top ten singles off an album.
 Whitney has sold more than 20 million copies worldwide, with ten million sold in the United States alone, where it has been certified Diamond.